-Position Statement The Local Government sector supports the recovery of major urban areas, do not have sufficient money to allocate to the maintenance and renewal of the local road network to maintain the asset in its current condition.
+Position Statement The Local Government sector supports the recovery of costs to upgrade and maintain local roads to meet the increased grain freight task if the grain freight rail is closed.
+Background Most Local Governments, particularly those outside of the major urban areas, do not have sufficient money to allocate to the maintenance and renewal of the local road network to maintain the asset in its current condition.
 The gap between actual expenditure and that required to maintain the asset has grown over time.
 This is partly due to increasing expenditure on capital upgrade and expansion of the road network to meet the growing transport task and partly because the cost of maintaining the road network is increasing at a faster rate than road funding.

-Background Most Local Governments, particularly those outside of the access to the revenue generated from heavy vehicle pricing.

 There is also extensive utilisation of concessional mass loading arrangements, enabling transport operators to utilise greater axle weights.
-Local Government should have
+Local Government should have access to the revenue generated from heavy vehicle pricing.

-March 2012 - 42.2/2012 April 2011 - 40.2/2011 February 2011 - 17.1/2011 April 2010 - 34.2/2010 October 2008 - 432.5/2008 August 2007 - 247.4/2007 December 2006 - 144.6/2006 of preferred routes for heavy vehicles.
+State Council Resolution September 2012 - 107.5/2012 March 2012 - 42.2/2012 April 2011 - 40.2/2011 February 2011 - 17.1/2011 April 2010 - 34.2/2010 October 2008 - 432.5/2008 August 2007 - 247.4/2007 December 2006 - 144.6/2006 December 2000 144.0/2000